Oichkatzelesfrettschen/Avrix/README.md

 ---

-Use `setup.sh` or the manual commands above to install the compiler before configuring Meson.
+Run `./setup.sh` to install the toolchain or invoke `./setup.sh --help` for a breakdown of the manual commands before configuring Meson.

 ## Performance checks with clang-tidy